Preserve Meat, Poultry, and Fish with a Pressure Canner

 - Add stock or water, leaving one inch of headspace

 - Add salt – optional

-- Rabbit and poultry may be raw packed – cut up, pack in jars, and cover with water
+- Rabbit and poultry may be raw-packed – cut up, pack the meat in jars, and cover with water

-- Add required amount of water to canner (check instructions for your canner)
+- Add the required amount of water to the canner (check the instructions for your canner)